orouet/ProjectPandora-Rules/rules/versions/project_pandora-rules-en.md

 You choose the paint scheme you like best!

 Always be sure to follow the safety instructions on all your tools and glues.

+### The models
+The models in this game represents a number of different types of futuristic warrior.
+The Corporation are mostly high trained human Marines, and are led by the grizzled Sergeant Cruise.
+The Veer-myn ranks are commanded by Master Reekish, and are composed of Night-crawlers and an Exterminator armed with a chem-thrower (see the game box for details).